Ms Elaine Teng

 In 2013, Elaine joined the NUS Host Family Programme which was an RSVP-NUS collaborative project till 2015.
 Her family has actively hosted more than twenty international exchange students through cultural orientation and home cooking workshops.

-In 2014, along with close friend Rowena (an ex GAC Committee member), Elaine started running cooking and baking workshops for the Down Syndrome Association (DSA) students.
+In 2014, along with close friend Rowena (an ex GAC Committee member), Elaine started running cooking and baking workshops for the Down Syndrome Association (DSA) members.
 This is a RSVP-DSA collaborative project which runs from June to December every year with help from volunteers and RSVP staff.
-Her experience with the Down Syndrome children has had a powerful impact on her life.
+Her experience with the Down Syndrome members has had a powerful impact on her life.
 The positive responses from the children have taught Elaine lessons on selflessness, unconditional love and patience.

 In September 2017, Marie Mattar roped in GAC Committee members and other volunteers to produce and publish the RSVP Cookbook.
 Elaine is thankful to Marie Mattar and Richard Cheong for including her in the organizing committee and fondly remembers the exciting times when she participated in the food photography sessions, the food tasting sessions, the press invite and the CookBook launch.